Praveensenpai/simple-brightness-changer-kali-linux/README.md

-# Simple Brightness Changer For Linux
+# Simple Brightness Changer For Kali Linux

-A Simple python script to change Brightness in Linux
+A Simple python script to change Brightness in Kali Linux

 Brightness value : 0.1 - 1 or 2